 Hugh Bancroft died in October of 1933.
 After his death, Jane Bancroft assumed control of Dow, Jones & Co.
 She continued to live at 352 Beacon and in Cohasset until her death in December of 1949.

-In 1950, 352 Beacon was acquired by real estate dealer Joseph Goodman.
-Joseph Goodman et al were the assessed owners from 1951.
-In April of 1950, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments.
+On April 6, 1950, 352 Beacon was acquired by real estate dealer Joseph Goodman and architect Herman L. Feer.
+In April of 1950, Joseph Goodman filed for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments, with the remodeling designed by Herman Feer.

-The property changed hands and in November of 1982 was purchased by Diane Perry, trustee of The River View Investment Trust.
+On November 15, 1982, 352 Beacon was purchased from Edgren Realty by Diane Perry, trustee of The River View Investment Trust.
 In December of 1983, she applied for permission to change the occupancy from seven apartments to six apartments and one law office.
 Her application was denied and her appeal was dismissed by the Board of Appeal.

 In November of 1983, Victor A. Conklin purchased 352 Beacon from Diane Perry.
 In October of 1984, he applied for (and subsequently received) permission to construct a penthouse.
 In February he 1985, he transferred the property to himself as trustee of the 352 Beacon Street Trust.
 In March of 1985, he applied for permission to construct a garage at the rear of the property.
 His application was denied and his appeal was dismissed without prejudice by the Board of Appeal.

-By 1986, Vincent Mascia had succeeded Victor Conklin as trustee of the 352 Beacon Street Trust.
+In January of 1986, Vincent Mascia replaced Victor Conklin as trustee of The 352 Beacon Street Trust.
 In August of 1986, he applied for (and subsequently received) permission to construct a three-car garage at the rear of the building.

-In September of 1986, he converted the property into seven condominium units, the 352 Beacon Street Condominium.
+On September 11, 1986, Vincent Mascia converted the property into seven condominium units, the 352 Beacon Street Condominium.